mhughes2k/moodle-local_ai/docs/tests.md

 `source python/bin/activate`
 This will enable the virtual environment for Python.

+# Enabling python scripts on server.
+Using the moodle-docker images, python and pip complain about being externally managed.
+To work around this `mv /usr/lib/python3.11/EXTERNALL-MANAGED /usr/lib/python3.11/EXTERNALL-MANAGED.old`

+You *should* then be able to do a `pip install -r requirements.txt` from `local/ai/cli/python` to install the dependencies.

+Note: however some dependencies didn't appear to install so a `pip install textract` was necessary.

 # Asking for a response
 `php chat.php -m="how long is the standard submission period for assessments?"` This will attempt to get the AI to generate a response based on the RAG results it is provided.